Sizing Guide

 6.2+ 33 - 35 22

-For Sportive and comfort road riding, one size up from suggested size may be a better choice.
+For sportive and comfort road riding, one size up from the suggested size may be a better choice.

 Feet & Inches Inches Inches CM